-The funds we have available are administered by the Graduate Financial Allocation Committee; a standing subcommittee of the association.
-The Committee handles financial matters brought before the association, including the certification and travel grants.
-All applications must be emailed at least two weeks prior to the Committee's monthly meeting, before 5 p.m. in order to be considered for revision at that meeting.
+The funds we have available are administered by the Graduate Financial Allocation Committee; a standing committee of the association.
+The Committee handles financial matters brought before the association, including the certification, conference, and data collection grants.
+All applications must be processed through their respective application forms by the first day of the month in which the applicant expects to receive funding.
 Late applications will not be considered until the following monthly meeting; that is regardless of the date of the event for which the Organization is seeking funding.
 In addition, organizations applying for funding must send a representative to the Committee's monthly meeting.
 Failure to do so will result in the proposal being tabled until the following month.
 Finally, all organizations applying for funding have to attend to the Registered Student Organization Orientation every academic year.
-The schedule for these orientations is listed at the bottom of this page.
+The schedule for these orientations is available below.

 The Association's budget is funded by a percentage of the Student Assessment Fee paid by on-campus graduate students when they register for classes.
 This is how the fee is distributed: 5% goes to Registered Student Organizations general services and 5% to Leadership and Life Skills.
 The remaining amount is distributed as follows: 17.31% goes to Student Media Group; 4.13% to Campus Activity Board, and 78.56% to the Graduate Student Association.